-The Psychology of Driving
+The psychology of driving

 When it comes to driving, it may not feel like there are a lot of rewards.
 There are a lot of rules and regulations, as well as the potential for tickets from the police.
 Traditionally, safe driving campaigns have been all about creating fear through shock – think of all the advertisements you’ve seen that feature a gory car crash.
 The research shows that this can have the opposite effect: stressing out the audience can cause people to ignore or downplay the threat, with little to no change in behaviour.

 It’s just too easy to tell yourself, “that could never happen to me.”
 For example, if you see a campaign about the dangers of distracted driving, you may think you are great at texting while driving, and that you would never crash a car.
 Unfortunately, that means the dangerous behaviour (texting) doesn’t change, due to a denial of potential risks associated with that dangerous behaviour.

 Moreover, when we look at trying to change behaviour through negative consequences – like getting a ticket for bad driving – it only really tells you what you shouldn’t do, with little to no information on how to master better behaviour.
-Sometimes it’s easy – if you get a ticket for speeding, you know you should probably drive slower.
+Sometimes it’s easy; if you get a ticket for speeding, you know you should probably drive slower.
 But how do you improve?
 Know when you’ve passed into “good driver” territory?

-Positive Reinforcement on the Road
+Positive reinforcement on the road

 Coaching a driver by highlighting their good behaviour makes it much easier to repeat, and even allows them to see progress over a period of time.
 This empowers drivers to do the right thing, time and time again.
-Research indicates that focusing on the positive emotional appeals is more impactful than negative messaging- people are eager to align with doing the right thing.